groupeminaste/FMNetwork/README.md

 // Create a variable and intitialize FMNetwork with the SIM card type you want.
 // You can use .current, .sim, or .esim.
-// Keep in mind that if you use .current, the SIM card type that will be returned in the card.type property is very likely to change to let current = FMNetwork(.current) let sim = FMNetwork(.sim) let esim = FMNetwork(.esim)
+// Keep in mind that if you use .current, the SIM card type that will be returned in the card.type property is very likely to change to .sim or .esim accordingly. let current = FMNetwork(.current) let sim = FMNetwork(.sim) let esim = FMNetwork(.esim)